 We boarded on a small boat and started our boat ride on the Tam Coc river.
 It was so beautiful and peaceful.
 And we found it amazing that some women and men paddled their boats with their legs only!
-We cruised to 3 natural caves, with lots of limestone and karst landscape insides each cave.
+We cruised to 3 natural caves, with lots of limestone and karst landscape inside each cave.
 The water is so clean that we could see the seaweed and fish in the river.
 The green mountains and the blue sky, all made it so relaxing.

-The pier where we board on our boat
+The pier where we board our boat

 At the end of the boat trip, there are some women selling drinks and snacks, we bought some drinks and snacks for our boatwomen to show our gratitude.
 The whole boat trip lasted for 1 hour and a half and we really enjoyed it.

 Trang An Grottos Boat Trip

 The following day, we took a boat trip to admire the Trang An grottos, a UNESCO site exhibiting a gorgeous limestone karst landscape.
 The landscape contains a wide range of classic karsts formations.